afarber/OpenMapView/docs/CONTRIBUTING.md

 ### 2. Copyright Headers

-All `.kt` and `.kts` files must include the MIT license header at the top:
+All `.kt` files must include the MIT license header at the top:

 ```kotlin
 /*